atenpas/grasp_selection/README.md

 	<img src="./readme/rviz1.png" alt="Selected grasps visualized in Rviz" title="Selected grasps visualized in Rviz"
 		width="60%" height="60%" /></a>

 This package consists of one ROS node: *select_grasps*.
+This node provides a ROS service: *SelectGrasps*.

 ## 2) Requirements